Here's why some people fill their bathtub before a hurricane.

 Before a storm, there are some things you can do to be prepared in case you lose power or have to shelter in place.
 Make sure you have food, water, light, and power.
 You might also want to fill your bathtub.
 Let's explain why.

-Responding to the Haiti Earthquake Reading Here's why some people fill their bathtub before a hurricane.
-4 minutes Next Hurricane Safety for Your Family
+Why Wind Up Radio Is Still Valid in The Age of The Internet Reading Here's why some people fill their bathtub before a hurricane.
+4 minutes Next Introducing the BarkLite by LuminAID

 Some people fill their bathtubs before a hurricane.
 Here's why: